 Their viral load also provides information about the risk of HIV transmission during sex without a condom.

-The Risk of AIDS Among People Who Interrupt Medication Is Real!
+The risk of AIDS Among People Who Stop Medication Is Real!
 It's big!

 As the higher the viral load, the greater the chance (peripheral neuropathy is also related to viral load) of it.
 (There is more on this later in this section).